nethmiig/robot-swaglabs/README.md

 ## 🧪 Test Flow

-The Robot Framework test covers:
+The Robot Framework test covers;

 1. ✅ Login with valid credentials
 2. 🛒 Adding products to the cart